AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 debug2: host key algorithms: ecdsa-sha2-nistp256-cert-v01@openssh.com,ecdsa-sha2-nistp384-cert-v01@openssh.com,ecdsa-sha2-nistp521-cert-v01@openssh.com,ecdsa-sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521,ssh-ed25519-cert-v01@openssh.com,ssh-rsa-cert-v01@openssh.com,ssh-ed25519,rsa-sha2-512,rsa-sha2-256,ssh-rsa
 ```

-The possible values for each of the connection's aspects are listed here in a comma-separated list.
+The possible values for each of the connection's session parameters are listed here in a comma-separated list.
 The list is sorted by order of preference: the first value listed is the one the client preferrs most.
 This output tells us that the `ssh` client program prefers to use the `ecdsa-sha2-nistp256-cert-v01@openssh.com` host key algorithm.
 If the server is willing and able to use this as well, then that is the host key algorithm that will be agreed upon and ultimately used.
 If the server does not support this specific host key type, then the client will accept any of the other ones listed here.

 As you can see, this isn't a small list.
 There are 12 items in the acceptable host key algorithm list that the client sends to the server.
 They are, in order of preference: